NextCenturyCorporation/neon-dash/README.md

 The Neon Dashboard configuration file contains the datastores and dashboards that will be loaded in the UI.

-If you were given a sample data bundle, copy the `config.yaml` file from the sample data bundle into `<neon-dash>/src/app/config/config.yaml`.
+If you were given a data bundle for one of our programs, copy the `config.yaml` file from the unzipped data bundle into `<neon-dash>/src/app/config/config.yaml`.

-If you were not given a sample data bundle and/or do not have a configuration file, please see the [dashboard configuration](https://github.com/NextCenturyCorporation/neon-dash/blob/master/README.md#datastore-configuration) for more information.
+If you were not given a data bundle and/or do not have a configuration file, please either use the [example dataset and configuration file](https://github.com/NextCenturyCorporation/neon-dash/blob/master/README.md#example-dataset) available in this repository or see the [dashboard configuration](https://github.com/NextCenturyCorporation/neon-dash/blob/master/README.md#datastore-configuration) for more information.

 ## Local Development Instructions